syncfusion-content/windowsforms-docs/WindowsForms/Tools/MultiColumnTreeView/Column-Styles.md

 The editor also lets you add user defined column styles like other styles as follows.

 ![](Styles-Architecture_images/Styles-Architecture_img8.jpeg)
+Figure : New ColumnStyle1 Added

 The user-defined column style can be applied to any of the columns, using Columns Editor.
 This setting overrides the default settings.

 ![](Styles-Architecture_images/Styles-Architecture_img9.jpeg)
+Figure : Column Style applied by using the Columns Editor